Sandra Bullock and Bryan Randall Are Not Married, Rep Says

 Rumors surfaced Friday that the couple of almost three years had wed, but the Ocean's 8 star's rep tells People that Bullock and Randall are not married.
 A source also tells us that the couple hasn't wed.

-The duo, who first started dating in 2015 and moved in together in early 2016, have kept a very low profile thought their romance.
+The duo, who first started dating in 2015 and moved in together in early 2016, have kept a very low profile throughout their romance.

 In the fall of 2016, a source dished to E!
 News about the actress and the photographer's relationship and how they weren't in a rush to get married.